DigitalExtinction/Game/README.md

 threshold enjoyable for an actual player.

 As opposed to MVP, this version has all the basic UI to make the UX acceptable.
-The game mechanics is somewhat expanded so it is no longer thoroughly "dummy".
+The game mechanics are somewhat expanded so it is no longer thoroughly “dummy”.

 # License